 Bio

-Cellist David Dietz has performed across North America and Europe and is experienced in a variety of settings as a performer, educator, and administrator.
-His belief in classical music’s ability to strengthen communities and bring people together has driven his involvement in many creative projects, including the Houston Music Festival, as co-founder; the Windwood Music Festival, as community liaison; and Monarch Chamber Players, as a core member.
+Cellist David Dietz has performed across North America, Europe and Asia and is comfortable in a wide range of settings as a performer and educator.
+His belief in classical music’s ability to strengthen communities and bring people together has driven his involvement in many creative projects spanning from kindergarten classrooms to concert halls.
+Recent season highlights include a series of community concerts in the Houston Public Library system with Trio Menil and recitals at the Chinese University of Hong Kong and Beijing’s Central Conservatory of Music.

-David was raised by two public school music teachers, and firmly believes in music education’s ability to lift up communities and build a more compassionate society.
-He regularly appears in classrooms across Houston to perform and speak about classical music, and has recently given masterclasses at Houston’s High School for the Performing and Visual Arts, American Festival of the Arts, and Opus 1 Chamber Music School.
-David also serves on the faculty of Lone Star College- University Park as an Adjunct Instructor of Cello and maintains a robust private studio.
+David was raised by two public school music teachers and firmly believes in music education’s ability to lift up communities and build a more compassionate society.
+He regularly appears in classrooms across Houston to perform and speak about classical music, and has recently given masterclasses at the Chinese University of Hong Kong, American Festival of the Arts, and Opus 1 Chamber Music School.
+David serves on the faculty of Lone Star College- University Park as an Adjunct Instructor of Cello and maintains a robust private studio.

 David holds a Master’s Degree from Rice University’s Shepherd School of Music where he studied with Desmond Hoebig, and a Bachelor of Music and Performance Diploma from Indiana University, where he studied with Eric Kim.
 In his free time David loves to read historical fiction novels, drink a lot of coffee, and explore the many bicycle trails throughout Houston, Texas.